 When a heifer or cow has an estrus cycle that’s normal in length and she displays normal estrus behaviours during heat, she’s said to be cyclic.
 This means that the first heat after calving should come at about 36 days or earlier.
 It can also take a bit longer than that, due to several reasons.
-To have these cows in focus, IDA now shows the non-cyclic alert in the app.
+To have these cows in focus, Ida now shows the non-cyclic alert in the app.

 The alert is created when a cow is not showing signs of heat as of 40 days post calving.
-With this new alert, IDA gives you a heads up to make sure these cows are back on track as soon as possible, hence reducing the impact on calving pattern and calving interval.
+With this new feature, IDA gives you a heads up to make sure these cows are back on track as soon as possible, hence reducing the impact on calving pattern and calving interval.

-This is another example of how IDA makes farming more efficient.
-Not an IDA user yet?
+This is another example of how Ida makes farming more efficient.
+Not an Ida user yet?
 Have a look at what it entails.